a-kryvenko/docker-nginx-proxy/README.md

-# Nginx-proxy for sentrumbookstore website.
+# Nginx-proxy for docker websites.

 ## Installation